 Q:How many years do I need to complete an associates in criminal justice program?

 A:The duration of an associate degree in criminal justice will depend upon the institute you choose for enrollment.
 Typically, the program takes two years to complete.
-However, you can also complete the program in less than two years if you opt for an accelerated degree track.
 To find out more about this program, take a look at our page.

 Q:What are the job options I will have after getting a criminal justice associates degree?